Forest expansion of two-body partition functions for sparse interaction graphs: Expression for in terms of trees and cycles

 Now, given a spanning tree $\mathcal T$, $e\circ \mathcal T$ contains a cycle, and $\mathcal F(\mathcal T)$ contains $\mathcal T$ because it is a tree.
 Now it is easy to see that the only elements of the forest which contain the cycle are those elements of $\mathcal F(\mathcal T)$ which contain the reduced cycle $\tilde C_e$.
 These can be obtained as $\mathcal F(\mathcal T_e)\circ \tilde C_e$, which generates all the elements in $\mathcal F(\mathcal T)$ which contains $\mathcal C_e$. $\square$

-It follows that $Q(e_i)=\mathcal F(\mathcal T_e)\circ \tilde C_{e_i})$.
-This proves the formula above essentially for a graph close to a tree.
+It follows that $Q(e_i)=\mathcal F(\mathcal T_e)\circ \tilde C_{e_i}$.
+This proves the formula above essentially for a graph close to a tree, e.g. when we have a graph which is a tree with the addition of a single edge, or one cycle.
 When many cycles are present the formula becomes a little more involved, and one needs to introduce some new operations between cycles, e.g. a cycle calculus.
 It is very well known that the fundamental cycles form a basis for the cycle space.
 Given a set of fundamental cycles $\mathcal C$, we define the following two binary operations for $C_e,C_{e^\prime}\in \mathcal C$:

 and similar notions for $\tilde C_e$ and $\tilde C_{e^\prime}$.
 Note that if $(C_e \cap C_{e^\prime})=\{\emptyset\}$, $C_{e\circ e^\prime}=C_{e\square e^\prime}$, and that we can write $C_{e\circ e^\prime}=e\circ e^\prime \circ \mathcal T$.